 If you're unsure about what or how to order, don't hesitate to contact our expert customer service team for further assistance.

 Please keep in mind that the transcripts provided here are intended for reference purposes only.
-To obtain comprehensive instructions on how to assemble Carl’s Built-In Golf Room Kit, we highly recommend consulting the assembly manual, which can be found on the built-in kit webpage.
+For complete instructions on installing Carl’s Built-In Golf Room Kits, we highly recommend consulting the manuals.

 Video Transcript for Built-In Golf Screen Kit Instructions